SarahanX/SarahanX.github.io/index.md

 ## Biography

-Currently, I am an associate professor at Shanghai University of Finance and Economics.
+Currently, I am a tenured associate professor at Shanghai University of Finance and Economics.
 I received the Ph.D. degree in informatics from Pierre and Marie Curie University and the Institut Mines-TELECOM/TELECOM SudParis in 2015.
 My Research focuses on design science in IS, with special interests on data analytics, predictive modeling, artificial intelligence, and privacy-preserving computing.
+My research has appeared in many premier IS/IT journals, such as MIS Quarterly, INFORMS Journal on Computing, IEEE Transactions on Dependable and Secure Computing, IEEE Transactions on Information Forensics and Security, Decision Support Systems, etc.

 Email: xiaohan@mail.shufe.edu.cn